aws-samples/sql-based-streaming-analytics/README.md

 # SQL based streaming analytics using Apache Flink running on Amazon Managed Service for Apache Flink

+## Problem statement
+Getting streaming analytics right is a big challenge for many organisations.
+Not only do you need a background in general data science you also need to have a good understanding of the data you want to analyze and the requirements that are leading to the need of streaming analytics.
+On top of that developers need to learn the Apache Flink DataStreamAPI.
+This solutions enabled business analysts - which often are knowledgeable in SQL - to write SQL based streaming analytics applications based on Apache Flink.
+This opens up the field of streaming analytics to a much broader audience.

 ## Solution description
 This solution demonstrates how to perform streaming analytics using a SQL file.
 Center to this solution is Apache Flink.
 The `sql-based-streaming-analytics-flink-job` is a generic Apache Flink job which retrieves a SQL file from a S3 Bucket on startup.
 Afterwards the SQL file is being parsed and submitted to the Apache Flink Environment.
 Using a Lambda trigger the Apache Flink job is being restarted whenever a SQL file in the S3 Bucket is being changed.